Understanding The Difficulties Of Variance And Conditional Use Applications

 Applications for variances and conditional use authorization may appear simple, but there is complexity underneath.
 These applications are particularly vulnerable to neighborhood opposition at local hearings.
 Even if the City ultimately approves them, their statements of “findings” may be subject to attack in court unless they are drafted with an eye toward legal defensibility.

-Whether you are a developer filing an application or you are a neighbor seeking to oppose an application, the attorneys of Zacks, Freedman & Patterson, PC can provide the expertise and advocacy to achieve your goals.
+Whether you are a developer filing an application or you are a neighbor seeking to oppose an application, the attorneys of Zacks Freedman & Patterson, PC can provide the expertise and advocacy to achieve your goals.
+You can send us a message or call us at 415-956-8100.